microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM service/Readme.md

 1. Once your `dicom-service` Postman environment is set up and you have obtained an access token, please go to [this repo](https://github.com/microsoft/dicom-server/tree/main/docs/dcms) and download the three DICOM instance files (.dcm).

-2. Then, for each of the three `POST Store-single-instance` calls in the `Conformance-as-Postman` collection, in Postman go to **Body** -> **Select File** and choose the appropriate .dcm file (downloaded in the previous step).
+2. Then, for each of the three `POST Store-single-instance` calls in the Conformance-as-Postman collection, go to **Body** -> **Select File** and choose the appropriate .dcm file (downloaded in the previous step).

-3. Press **Send** and you will populate your DICOM service with the single instance files.
+3. Press **Send** for each call and you will populate your DICOM service with the three .dcm single instance files.

 ### Step 2 - Execute Outlined Features via Postman Collection